Ikänik Farms Becomes First in Colombia to Pass EU Standard Pharmaceutical Cannabis Test

 Testing Methodology

-Pideka provided Cicionea with samples of dried flower from multiple strains cultivated at Casa Flores.
-Testing was conducted at Ciconea's ISO 17025 accredited laboratory in order to measure for pesticides and heavy metals present in these samples.
+Pideka provided Cicione with samples of dried flower from multiple strains cultivated at Casa Flores.
+Testing was conducted at Ciconea's ISO 9001 and ENAC accredited laboratory in order to measure for pesticides and heavy metals present in these samples.
 The samples to passed in all qualifying categories.

 Additionally, a microbiological test was conducted to validate the material was homogenous, with no systemic preclusions as set forth by European Pharmacopoeia, Europe's legal and scientific benchmark for pharmacopoeia standards.